Skip to main content

 After you have validated your models and dataset, click Commit changes & Push, change the commit message and description if necessary, and then Commit and push.

-Finally, to have your prepared data available for exploration and insights in Reporting tab, simply click Deploy to Production.
+Finally, to have your prepared data available for exploration and insights in Reporting tab, simply click Publish.

 7. Data Exploration & Reporting